Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Acknowledgment

 \section{Acknowledgment}

-\ifanonymous Omitted due to double-anonymous review. \else We thank Dr. Ma from the RIKEN Center for Computational Science and Prof. Yokota from the Institute of Science Tokyo for their cooperation in conducting the experiments on the B200.
-This study was supported by the Japan Society for the Promotion of Science under a Grant-in-Aid (grant number 25K03126; Scientific Research B). \fi
+The experiments on the B200 were conducted using SAKURA internet Inc.'s managed HPC cluster service, SAKURAONE.
+We would like to thank Takeshi Yamashita and Fumikazu Konishi of SAKURA internet Inc. for their cooperation in conducting the experiments on the B200.
+This study was supported by the Japan Society for the Promotion of Science through Grants-in-Aid for Scientific Research (B) 25K03126, Scientific Research (A) 26H02503, and Early-Career Scientists 26K21234. \fi